Dahimi/Mars-Rover-Prototype/README.md

 <!-- Describe your project in brief -->

-The project title should be self-explanatory and try not to make it a mouthful.
-(Although exceptions exist- **awesome-readme-writing-guide-for-open-source-projects** - would have been a cool name)
+This is IoT project where my team and I have implemented ML + Robotics + Engineering + Web Dev technics to build a small Mars Rover prototype.

 # Demo-Preview
 <!-- Add a demo for your project -->